ydreyannramirez035-bot/wad-finals-act2-laravel-erd/README.md

 ---

 ### Eloquent Relationships

-- Customer has one Profile
+- User has one Customer
+- Customer belongs to User
 - Customer has many Orders
-- Customer belongs to User
 - Order belongs to Customer
-- Order belongs to many Products (with quantity)
+- Order belongs to many Products (with quantity via pivot table)
-- Displays:
+- These relationships allow the system to:
-  - Customer name in orders
+    - Display customer-specific orders
+    - Attach multiple products to a single order
-  - Products inside each order
+    - Track product quantities per order
-- Profile belongs to Customer
+    - Restrict users to only their own data
-- User has one Customer

 ---